flatcar-archive/flatcar-docs/docs/provisioning/terraform/_index.md

 ## Generating the Ignition Configuration within Terraform

-To convert the Container Linux Config in YAML to the final Igniton Config in JSON you don't need to run [`ct`][ct] manually.
-Instead, you can directly do this within Terraform, through the [`terraform-ct-provider`][terraform-ct-provider].
+To convert the Butane Config in YAML to the final Igniton Config in JSON you don't need to run [`butane`][butane-configs] manually.
+Instead, you can directly do this within Terraform, through the [`terraform-ct-provider`][terraform-ct-provider] (starting from v0.12.0).
 Combined with the `template-provider` you can reference Terraform variables in the YAML template.

 An alternative is the [`terraform-ignition-provider`][terraform-ignition-provider] that allows to assemble the Ignition Config from Terraform declarations.